chairco/pyRscript/README.md

 # pyRscript

-It's a easy tool to use subprocess call `Rscript` and execute R program and return information `returncode`, `stdout`, `stderr`.
+It's a easy tool to use subprocess call `Rscript` and execute R program then get the return's information: `returncode`, `stdout`, `stderr`.

-Be careful of this is run R in your device machine not vritual machine, be sure the R enivronmet is good on your computer.
+Be careful of this is running R on your device machine not vritual machine, be sure the R enivronmet is good on your computer.

+Parameter:
++ path: the target R's absolute path.
++ file: R program.
++ cmd: Not necessary but if need parameter use str and split with comma(`,`).

 Sample Usage:
 ```